rpianezza/GenomeDelta/Manual.md

 3)  Calls the script `bam2fasta`, which:

-- extracts the low coverage regions of the bam file (coverage \<2, meaning only regions with 0 and 1 coverage will be extracted), which are the sequences absent from the old genome but present in the new one.
+- extracts the low coverage regions of the bam file (with default coverage \<1, meaning only regions with 0 coverage will be extracted), which are the sequences absent from the old genome but present in the new one.
 The output of this step is the **low_coverage.bedgraph** file (tools: `samtools`, `awk`).
 - merge contiguous bases with low coverage.
 Then, merge adjacent low-coverage regions (gap permitted by default: 100 bases).
 This is